Apostata/unity-2d-course/Coding_unity.md

 - `SceneManager.LoadSceneAdditiveParameters()`: This method is used to load a scene additive parameters.
 - `SceneManager.LoadSceneSingleAsyncParameters()`: This method is used to load a scene single asynchronously parameters.
 - `SceneManager.LoadSceneAdditiveAsyncParameters()`: This method is used to load a scene additive asynchronously parameters.

+## Utility Methods

+Unity provides many built-in methods that can be used to perform utility functions in the game.
+Some of the commonly used methods are:

+- [`Invoke()`](./Invoke.md): This method is used to invoke a method after a specified time.
+- `InvokeRepeating()`: This method is used to invoke a method repeatedly after a specified time.
+- `CancelInvoke()`: This method is used to cancel the invocation of a method.
+- `IsInvoking()`: This method is used to check if a method is being invoked.

 &larr; [Back to Begin](./readme.md)